DNature/divinehycenth.com/posts/remove-all-unused-css/remove-all-unused-css.md

 ## What are unused CSS?

 When developing a website/application, we developers tend to use different CSS frameworks with large file sizes and can really mess up our website loading time.
-For example, frameworks like [Tailwindcss](https://tailwindcss.com) , [Bootstrap](https://getbootstrap.com) come with dozens of CSS styles that you probably do not need.
+For example, frameworks like [Tailwindcss](https://tailwindcss.com) and [Bootstrap](https://getbootstrap.com) come with dozens of CSS styles that you probably do not need.

 > **Unused CSS are _CSS selectors_ that are not implemented in your application and contributes to the growth of web page size**.
 Removing them is really going to improve our page performance.